 She is a fellow of the American Institute for Medical and Biological Engineering and was awarded the Cavaliers’ Distinguished Teaching Professorship, one of UVA’s top teaching awards.
 She also received the AIChE Women in Chemical Engineering Excellence in Mentoring Award.

-AICHE is chemical engineering’s premier professional organization connecting 60,000 members worldwide across academia, industry and government.
+AIChE is chemical engineering’s premier professional organization connecting 60,000 members worldwide across academia, industry and government.
 Election as fellow requires recommendation by the institute’s admissions committee and approval by the board of directors.